Trinity Health - IHA RN in Livonia, Michigan

 Physical activity that often requires lifting over 50 lbs.

-Physical activity that often requires handling and lifting patients, walking, bending, stooping, reaching, climbing, kneeling and/or twisting.
+Physical activity that sometimes requires handling and lifting patients, transferring patients to gurney using slide board, assisting patients with dressing/undressing, transferring patients to wheelchair using gaitbelt, walking, bending, stooping, reaching, climbing, kneeling and/or twisting.

 Physical activity that sometimes requires lifting, pushing and/or pulling up to 100 lbs.